ADD Vol 2: Treating the Locking in & Blocking Out ADD Adults - 10 CE's

 C. She was self-referred, complained of chronic disorganization and problems with attention, had a history of diagnostic ambiguity, and sought help because of an acute problem in school or the work world.

-D. Extensive analysis of cognitive and psychological issues as well as a detailed knowledge of the multiple workplace considerations.
+D. of cognitive and psychological issues as well as a detailed knowledge of the multiple workplace considerations.

 E. Have the client set his alarm for a half-hour earlier than he needs to get up.
 When the alarm goes off, the client takes his first dose of stimulant medication, and then goes back to sleep for half an hour.

-F. Diagnosis of ADHD has been reported to be delayed if an individual has protective influences such as a high IQ, a supportive family, relatively good social skills, and no symptoms of conduct disorder.
+F. if an individual has protective influences such as a high IQ, a supportive family, relatively good social skills, and no symptoms of conduct disorder.

 G. Assess current level of symptoms.
 Assess degree of functional impairment.
 Establish childhood history.
 Perform general psychological evaluation.
 Obtain developmental history.
 Obtain family psychiatric and neuropsychiatric history.
 Institute specialized psychological or neuropsychological testing.
 Be mindful of medical mimics.